tcrouzet/md/2022/01/lecriture-assistee-par-la-machine.md

 It was a dark and stormy night.
 Phillip had been driving home from work, and was now about an hour away from his house.
 He had made it the last few miles, but was now in the throes of a full-blown panic attack.
 His breaths came in short gasps and his heart was pounding so hard, it felt like it was trying to escape his chest.
 He pulled to the side of the road, scattering gravel, and tried to calm himself.
 He closed his eyes and took several deep breaths before starting the car.
 He crept along the road, his car the only light in a wide and dark world.
 The rain continued to beat against the windshield like the footsteps of some unseen thing.

 Suddenly, the car skidded out of control.
 Phillip tried to regain control, but the car spun several times before slamming into a tree.
-The airbags deployed, cushioning Phillip’s head and body.
+The airbags deployed, cushioning Phillip's head and body.
 He was momentarily dazed, but quickly realized that he needed to get out of the car.
 The door was jammed, so he kicked it open and staggered out into the rain.
 He looked around, but could see nothing in the darkness.
 The only sound was the pounding of the rain and his own ragged breathing.

 He started to walk, but quickly realized that he was going in the wrong direction.
 He turned around and started walking the other way.
 After a few minutes, he realized that he was lost.
-He had never been in this area before and didn’t know where he was.
+He had never been in this area before and didn't know where he was.
 The rain continued to beat down mercilessly and he started to shiver.
 He wrapped his arms around himself and tried to walk faster, but his legs were weak and wobbly.

 He saw a light in the distance and started to walk towards it.
 The closer he got, the more certain he was that it was a house.
 He walked up to the door and knocked.
 After a few moments, the door opened and a warm light flooded out.
 A woman stood in the doorway, looking at him questioningly.

-“Are you lost?” she asked.
+"Are you lost?" she asked.

 Phillip shook his head.
-“I had a car accident.
-I think my leg is broken.”
+"I had a car accident.
+I think my leg is broken."

 The woman nodded and stepped back.
-“Come in, I’ll call for help.”
+"Come in, I'll call for help."

 She led him into the house and sat him down on the couch.
 She called 911 and then went to get a blanket.
 She wrapped the blanket around Phillip and sat down next to him.
-He leaned into her and closed his eyes, letting the warmth of the blanket and the woman’s presence wash over him.
+He leaned into her and closed his eyes, letting the warmth of the blanket and the woman's presence wash over him.
 He felt safe and protected, and knew that he would be okay.

 **How can he walk with a broken leg?**

 (((Pas de réponse)))

+Tags: NetLittérature, une